|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Chelation therapy involves putting a chemical known as a chelating agent into the bloodstream.
 The chelating agent combines with mercury to help remove it from the body.
 Chelating agents may be given by pill or by injection.

-To help reduce your chances of getting mercury toxicity, take the following steps:
+To help reduce the chances of mercury toxicity:

 If you spill a small amount of metallic mercury:

-ToxFAQs for mercury.
+Mercury and your health.
 Agency for Toxic Substances and Disease Registry website.
-Available at:
+Available at: https://www.atsdr.cdc.gov/mercury.
+Accessed March 14, 2018.

 Last Updated: 3/18/2013